virtuozzo/cloudscripting-docs/docs/creating-manifest/selecting-containers.md

 ```
 where:

-- `writeFile` - action to write data to a file
+- `writeFile` - action to write data to the file
-- `nodeType` - parameter that specifies a node by type
+- `nodeType` - parameter that specifies the node type
-- `path` - parameter that specifies a path to a file
+- `path` - parameter that specifies the path to the file
-- `body` - data that is written to a file
+- `body` - data that is written to the file

-Creating an environment with topology specifics, set by the *engine* and *nodeType* values.
+Using the *engine* and *nodeType* parameters while creating a new environment.
 ``` json
 {
   "type": "install",